awsdocs/aws-doc-sdk-examples/gov2/s3/README.md

 ### ListObjects/ListObjects.go

-This example lists the items in an Amazon S3 bucket.
+This example lists the objects in an Amazon S3 bucket.

 `go run ListObjects.go -b BUCKET`

-- _BUCKET_ is the name of the bucket for which the items are listed.
+- _BUCKET_ is the name of the bucket for which the objects are listed.

 The unit test accepts a similar value in _config.json_.

 ### PutObject/PutObject.go

-This example creates an Amazon S3 bucket item from a local file.
+This example creates an Amazon S3 bucket object from a local file.

 `go run PutObject.go -b BUCKET -f FILE`